 Festo Motion Terminal: the flexible cost-cutter

-With a global production volume of 1.8 billion car tyres per year, the focus is very much on efficiency and productivity.
-This is where the Festo Motion Terminal VTEM comes in: it digitises pneumatics, thereby speeding up processes and reducing costs, for example when transferring the rubber layer to the tyre building machine.
+With a global production volume of 1.8 billion car tires per year, the focus is very much on efficiency and productivity.
+This is where the Festo Motion Terminal VTEM comes in: it digitises pneumatics, thereby speeding up processes and reducing costs, for example when transferring the rubber layer to the tire building machine.

-Before the green tyre* is produced in the tyre building machine, the incoming rubber plies are imprinted with different patterns so as to prepare the tyre material perfectly for the tyre-building machine.
+Before the green tire* is produced in the tire building machine, the incoming rubber plies are imprinted with different patterns so as to prepare the tire material perfectly for the tire-building machine.
 Small pneumatic cylinders apply the different patterns to the rubber layers via cams.
 These must be controlled very precisely in a pressure range of 0.05 to 8 bar.
 Previously, a proportional valve was used for each individual pressure zone in this application.
 This design required a lot of installation space and a complex controller.

 Simpler and less expensive